operating-systems

 Kernel Mode

-Kernel Mode (also known as privileged mode or supervisor mode) is a highly privileged execution state of the processor.
-It grants the operating system unrestricted access to all machine instructions and hardware resources.
+Kernel Mode (privileged/supervisor mode) is a highly privileged execution state granting the OS unrestricted access to all machine instructions and hardware resources.

 Usage

-2. System Calls: Providing protected services requested by user processes (see User Mode for details).
+Providing protected services requested by user processes.
+See User vs. Kernel Mode.